You are here

 - ICD-10-AM Codes: G30

-Alzheimer-type dementia is the commonest type of dementia, and affects approximately 1 in 9 people aged over 65.
+The SOP covers both dementia (major neurocognitive disorder) and also mild neurocognitive disorder from Alzheimer disease.
+Alzheimer disease is the commonest form of dementia, and affects approximately 1 in 9 people aged over 65.
 The condition is unlikely to be present before age 60.

 Confirming the diagnosis